jong9000/vapor-no-template/README.md

 # myProject

-The most basic Vapor server without the use of a template of the Vapor Toolbox.
+The most basic Vapor server without the use of the Vapor Toolbox.

 Clone.
 Build.
 Run.